 These two photos show just how much of an impact including foreground elements can have on an image.
-Below left you can see the location and below right my view from behind the flowers for the second image.
+In the behind the scenes photos below left you can see the location and below right my view from behind the flowers for the second image.

 3. Create depth with a foreground layer

 A photographer’s constant battle is bringing the feeling of a three dimensional world to a two dimensional photo.

 By including foreground elements we create layers and depth, with a foreground, middle ground and background.